Quail eggs are traditionally thought of as an expensive side dish reserved for the wealthy.

 Jumbos are fan favorites because their size makes them suitable for meat.
 All varieties are dependable layers and will average one egg per day – she will rival your best chicken egg layers!

-The button quail are also very popular to raise.
+The button quail is also very popular to raise.

 You may know them as King or Chinese Painted quail.
 They take a little longer to mature and should start laying eggs at around twelve weeks old.
 You can keep them in a cold climate as long as they have a warm and sheltered area to hide in.